InteractiveAdvertisingBureau/OpenDirect/OpenDirect.v2.1.final.md

 In most cases, the creative must pass editorial review before it may be assigned to a line.
 The requirement to add creative before assignment is specified for the product.
 To determine whether the creative passed editorial review, send a GET request to /accounts/{id}/creative/{id}.
 The response contains a Creative object.
 The creative passed editorial review if AdStatus is set to Approved.

 To assign the creative to a line after it passes editorial review, send a POST request to /accounts/{id}/assignments.
 The body of the request is an Assignment object.
 The Assignment object specifies the creative ID and placement ID.
 If you assign more than one creative to a line, the creatives are rotated evenly.
-To control the rotation, set the optional weight property.
+To control the rotation, set the optional share of voice property.

 Note that a line must have a creative assigned to it before it may be booked.
 The creative may be the actual creative that the advertiser plans to run or a placeholder creative that is later replaced with the actual creative when it becomes available.
 However, the line will run with whichever creative is assigned to it (the actual creative or placeholder creative).